DESIGN

 3. Start sketching.

 Ambigrams are word puzzles, so broaden your mind by sketching out your word several times.
 See where the letters line up and experiment with shapes.
 “There are a lot of layers to ambigrams that make it work, but if it doesn’t work, it’s very obvious,” according to lettering artist Robin Casey.
 The kerning and spacing of letters varies depending on which way it’s read, so keep that in mind when sketching your shapes.
-Ambigrams are inherently tricky to design — don’t get discouraged by your first draft.
+Ambigrams are inherently tricky to design — don’t get discouraged by your first draught.
 If a design isn’t working, try referencing a different font or switch to all capitals.
+Adobe has tools to help you design your own fonts.

 4. Perfect your design.

-When you have a design that works, formalize it with Adobe Illustrator.
+When you have a design that works, formalise it with Adobe Illustrator.
 If you’ve sketched on paper, scan or photograph your design and create a vector version of it.
-Familiarize yourself with how to rotate and reflect objects in Illustrator so you can flip and finalize your letters.
+Familiarise yourself with how to rotate and reflect objects in Illustrator so you can flip and finalise your letters.
 Additionally, follow this logo tutorial to learn how to polish up any design, including your ambigram.

 Exploring the ins and outs of ambigrams.